kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - upgradeGate.id vs inline: Bind to reuse shared policy; inline for cluster-specific needs or experimentation.
 Both use the same schema to simplify tooling.
 - evaluation.preflightMinutes: Timebox pre-upgrade checks to catch regressions early (before touching capacity); 0 disables if not needed.
 - evaluation.canaryMinutes: Observe a small early slice to detect issues before full rollout; 0 disables when canary is impractical.
+- evaluation.canaryMode: "time" for a single window or "perBatch" to gate N initial batches drained from Blue and prepared on Green.
+- evaluation.canaryBatches: Number of initial batches to gate individually when canaryMode=perBatch; 0 disables per-batch gating.
+- evaluation.canaryMinutes (by mode): time-based = total canary window after first batch; per-batch = pause/evaluation duration per batch.
 - evaluation.postUpgradeMinutes: Monitor after upgrade/cutover to detect delayed issues; 0 disables when post monitoring is not needed.
 For blue/green, aligns with Nodepool Soak TTL.
 Rollback is only possible within the Blue/Green Nodepool Soak TTL; beyond TTL, breaches result in abort even if action=rollback.
 - evaluation.consecutiveBreachesRequired: Debounce noisy signals; gate-level default applies when a rule has no explicit override.
 - actions.onBreach: Operator intent on breach—abort, or rollback (agent pools only).
 If set to rollback on unsupported scope (e.g., control plane), the service aborts.
 In Blue/Green, rollback is honored only within the Nodepool Soak TTL; outside TTL, the action falls back to abort.